nikkrichko/nikkrichko1/readme.md

 #### Methodology projects

+* Develop methodology for performance testing and benchmarking services with neural network on backend
 * Develop methodology of performance testing management: "From chaos to application performance management"
 * Develop a methodology for faster gathering performance testing results using machine learning
 * Develop strategy (algorithm) about getting information about changes in application performance in one performance run